olly-larkin/hlp2020-verilog/lhl2617/README.md

 ## Future work
 * Integration of heuristics for smart block placement
-* Allow user-draggable elements and block-diagram input as an alternative to Verilog code
+* Allow user-draggable elements and block-diagram input as an alternative to Verilog code input